Jishan-Kapoor/sum-of-sales-1e082/README.md

 - Key Features:
   - Fetches data from the updated `data.csv` from attachments
   - Calculates and displays the total sales amount
-  - Lists each product with its total sales in the table `#product-sales`
+  - Lists each product with its total sales in the Bootstrap table `#product-sales`
-  - Updates `#total-sales` to keep it accurate after rendering
+  - Ensures `#total-sales` is updated accurately after rendering
   - Utilizes Bootstrap 5 for styling

 ## Code Explanation